Body- Worn Cameras

 The initial interview of an officer involved in an Officer-Involved Incident should occur before the officer has reviewed any audio/video recordings of the incident.
 Once an involved officer has provided an initial statement, he/she will have an opportunity to review any available recordings with his/her representative during a follow-up interview.

 Investigators will be mindful that audio/video recordings have limitations and may depict events differently than the events are recalled by an involved officer.
-When the investigator shows any audio/video recordings to an involved officer after the initial interview, the investigator will admonish the involved officer about the limitations of audio/visual recordings.
+When the investigator shows any audio/video recordings to an involved officer after the initial interview, the investigator will inform the involved officer about the limitations of audio/visual recordings.
 Refer to San Mateo County Officer Involved Critical Incident Protocol.